Nikkita Lyons

-Faith Marie Jefferies (born August 5, 1999) is an American professional wrestler, taekwondo practitioner, and musician.
-She is signed to WWE, where she performs on the NXT and Evolve brands under the ring name Nikkita Lyons.
+Faith Marie Jefferies (born August 5, 1999) is an American professional wrestler.
+As a wrestler, she has been signed to WWE since August 2021, where she performs on the NXT and Evolve brands under the ring name Nikkita Lyons.
+In Evolve, she is the reigning WWE Evolve Women's Champion in her first reign.

 Jefferies has also worked for Women of Wrestling (WOW) as Faith the Lioness.

 Early life

 Jefferies was born in Las Vegas, Nevada and raised in Hollywood, California.
 She began practicing Taekwondo at the age of four, earning a black belt by the age of 8.
 She graduated from high school in early 2017.

 Professional wrestling career

 Women of Wrestling (2019–2021)

 Shortly after graduating high school in 2017, Jefferies began professional wrestling training under Selina Majors.
 She debuted for Women of Wrestling under the ring name Faith The Lioness.